NodePassProject/.github/profile/README.md

 - **NodePass Docker**: Docker image for easy deployment of NodePass on various platforms
 - **NodePass Dashboard**: Web interface for monitoring and managing tunnel instances
 - **NodePass Desktop**: Cross-platform desktop app for tunnel configuration and management
-- **NodePass Mobile App**: Mobile interface for on-the-go tunnel management
+- **NodePass Mobile Application**: Mobile interface for on-the-go tunnel management
 - **NodePass Web UI**: Web-based user interface for easy access to tunnel management features
 - **NodePass API Shell**: Interactive shell script for installing and managing NodePass API
-- **NodePass TG Bot**: Telegram bot for quick access to tunnel management features
+- **NodePass Telegram Bot**: Telegram bot for quick access to tunnel management features
-- **NodePass Openwrt**: OpenWRT package for easy installation and management of NodePass on routers
+- **NodePass OpenWRT**: OpenWRT package for easy installation and management of NodePass on routers

 ## Community

-- Join our [Discussions](https://github.com/yosebyte/nodepass/discussions) to share your experiences and ideas
+- Follow our [Telegram Channel](https://t.me/NodePassChannel) for updates and community support
-- Follow our [Telegram channel](https://t.me/NodePassChannel) for updates and community support
+- Join our [Discussions](https://github.com/yosebyte/nodepass/discussions) and [Telegram Group](https://t.me/NodePassGroup) to share your experiences and ideas